NVIDIA/aistore/docs/etl.md

 As expected, two more pods are up and running - one for each target.

-> **Note:** ETL containers will be run on the same node as the targets that started them.
+> ETL containers will be run on the same node as the targets that started them.
-In other words, each ETL container runs close to data and does not generate any extract-transform-load related network traffic.
-Given that there are as many ETL containers as storage nodes (one container per target) and that all ETL containers run in parallel, the cumulative "transformation" bandwidth scales proportionally to the number of storage nodes and disks.
+> In other words, each ETL container runs close to data and does not generate any extract-transform-load
+> related network traffic.
+Given that there are as many ETL containers as storage nodes
+> (one container per target) and that all ETL containers run in parallel, the cumulative "transformation"
+> bandwidth scales proportionally to the number of storage nodes and disks.

 Finally, we can use newly created pods to transform the objects on the fly for us: